Mobile Device Security for Mobile Network Operators

 In-App Threat Protection SDK

-MNOs can embed security directly into their mobile apps, or help their enterprise customers do the same in their apps, with the zIAP™ (In-App Protection) SDK.
-This innovative SDK allows developers to immunize mobile apps with world-class security in minutes. zIAP is completely configurable by developers to detect and remediate threats to a device, including detection of suspicious user behaviors, network attacks and interference from other apps.
-Self-protecting apps equipped with zIAP can take immediate action according to the policies set by the app publisher or developer.
+MNOs can embed security directly into their mobile apps, or help their enterprise customers do the same in their apps, with the zDefend™ (In-App Protection) SDK.
+This innovative SDK allows developers to immunize mobile apps with world-class security in minutes. zDefend is completely configurable by developers to detect and remediate threats to a device, including detection of suspicious user behaviors, network attacks and interference from other apps.
+Self-protecting apps equipped with zDefend can take immediate action according to the policies set by the app publisher or developer.
 Enable your app to report fraudulent activity, shut down a user session, run in read-only mode, delete cache or force a password reset to protect data when threats are detected.